Cultural discourse about the Gaza genocide: Sports

 Multiple football supporters' groups have called for Israel to be banned from FIFA competitions.
 The Celtic ultras group the Green Brigade organised the "Show Israel the Red Card" campaign, writing: "Israel is committing genocide and ethnic cleansing; it is practising apartheid; and it is illegally occupying Palestinian territory."
 During the 2025 UEFA Champions League final, fans of French football club Paris Saint-Germain displayed a banner saying "Stop genocide in Gaza".

 In September 2025, a coalition of 50 athletes including Cheick Doucouré, Nigel Pearson, Moeen Ali, and Khadijah Mellah signed a letter calling on UEFA for Israel's suspension from sports competitions.
 The letter stated, "sport cannot stand silent while athletes and civilians including children are indiscriminately killed en masse in Gaza".
 That month UEFA postponed a planned vote to exclude Israel from competitions after Donald Trump's peace proposal.
 In October 2025, 30 international human rights experts sent a letter to UEFA requesting they "move forward with an immediate and complete ban of Israeli football, including banning their national teams, club teams and players, from participating in UEFA competitions until justice and accountability is achieved for Palestine and all Palestinians."
 That month, a billboard campaign urging UEFA to expel Israel was launched by the group Game Over Israel.
 In November 2025 over 70 athletes including Paul Pogba signed a letter calling for UEFA to ban Israel and the Football Association of Ireland passed a resolution calling for Israel's suspension.

 The BDS Movement accused the Israel–Premier Tech cycling team of sportswashing genocide and also criticised Union Cycliste Internationale for allowing the team to take part in Grand Tours.
 Several protests against the team occurred during the 2025 Tour de France and 2025 Vuelta a España.
 Stage 11 of the Vuelta finished without a winner due to protest at the finish line.
 The Government of Asturias called for Israel–Premier Tech to withdraw from the 2025 Vuelta and said that President Adrián Barbón would not attend stages in Asturias.
 The final stage of the Vuelta was also cancelled due to protest in Madrid.
 Spanish Prime Minister Pedro Sánchez voiced his support for the protestors.
 Sánchez later said that Israel should be banned from all international sports competitions.

+In January 2026, American football player Azeez Al-Shaair was fined $11,593 by the NFL for wearing eye black with the message "stop the genocide" during a game.

+In June 2026, Alex Haditaghi, bussinessman and owner of the Polish football club, Pogoń Szczecin, reportedly refused to negotiate two players of the club, Léo Borges and Dimitrios Keramitsis, to Maccabi Tel Aviv F.C., citing Israel's genocidal and "inhumane" actions in Gaza and compared the negotiation to dealing with a football club representing Nazi Germany.